 There are many strange and unusual cemeteries in Asia and the Middle East, but here are a few that really stand out.
-Join travel bloggers as they reveal some of their most interesting cemeteries in this final installment of Unique and Famous cemeteries of the world.
+Join travel bloggers as they reveal some of their best tips for visiting cemeteries and their favorite strange and unusual cemeteries of the world.

 Hanging Coffins in Sagada, Philippines